Gwangju Uprising: Settlement Committees

+At a peaceful rally on 22 May attended by 100,000 residents, a spokesman for the demonstrators demanded that the government keep the troops out of the city until order was restored, the release of 900 people who were arrested, compensate the families of the victims and refrain from retaliating against the demonstrators after the protests died down.

+On 25 May, student leaders began calling on the United States to bring an end to the bloodshed by instructing U.S. Ambassador William H. Gleysteen to act as an intermediary to arrange a truce.
+They also requested the Korean Red Cross to send a mission into the city to inspect the casualties, provide medical supplies and press for government aid.

 Order in the city was well maintained, but negotiations came to a deadlock as the army urged the militias to immediately and unconditionally disarm themselves.
+Hardline rebels reportedly demanded that Chun be dismissed by President Choi, which the military junta rejected.
 This created division within the Settlement Committees between those who wanted immediate surrender and those who called for continued resistance until their demands were met.
-After heated debates, those calling for continued resistance eventually took control.
+After heated debates, those calling for continued resistance eventually won out.

 Protests in other regions

 As the news of the bloody crackdown spread, protests against the government broke out in nearby regions, including in Hwasun County, Naju, Haenam County, Mokpo, Yeongam County, Gangjin County, and Muan County, all in South Jeolla.
+There were reports of protesters heading to coal mines in Hwasun County to seize crates of explosives, while in the port city of Mokpo, people armed with rifles fired into the air while troops closed in on the city.

 While protests ended peacefully in most regions, protests in Haenam ended in gunfights between armed protesters and troops.
 Most of these protests died down by 24 May, although protests in Mokpo continued until 28 May.

 26 May

 By 26 May, the army was ready to reenter Gwangju.
 Members of the Citizens' Settlement Committee unsuccessfully tried to block the army's advance by lying down in the streets.
+Hundreds of people gathered outside government buildings with some lined up at the door to donate blood, while others pressed into a gymnasium where bodies were laid out.
 Following news of the imminent attack, civil militias gathered in the Provincial Office and made preparations to make a last stand.
+According to one account, militants, some masked and helmeted, formed a human chain around their headquarters which they had mined with explosives.